Lovali/cassiope/README.md

 Building's plans are saved in a docker server, with **NGSI-LD** specifications.
 It uses Mongo-DB as database system.
 With the previous link in **Used Tools**, you will be able to install the Orion-LD server, to launch it, and to use it on your laptop.
 The tutorial tells that Orion-LD can only be used under Linux.
 But you can launch it from Windows, with **WSL** or **Docker Desktop** (https://www.docker.com/products/docker-desktop/)
+**Important Note** : when you will launch the server, it will automatically select the **port 1026**.
+You can change this specification in the .yml file.
 If you want to launch Orion-LD from a terminal, please use go to the file that contains the ```docker-compose.yml``` and type:

 ```sudo docker-compose up```